Naruto607/NooseMod/Readme.txt

 Installation:
 ====
-1. Put NooseMod_LCPDFR.dll, NooseMod_LCPDFR.dll.config, NooseMod.ini and NooseMod folder into «yourgamedir»\LCPDFR\plugins directory.
+1. Put NooseMod.net.dll, NooseMod.net.dll.config, NooseMod.ini and NooseMod folder into «yourgamedir»\LCPDFR\plugins directory.
 2. Put Audio folder to «yourgamedir»\LCPDFR directory.
 3. Put NAudio.dll to «yourgamedir» directory.
 If you have it from other mods (like JulioNIB's), disregard.
 4. Edit NooseMod.ini to your preferences.